SuperLowLevel/SuperLowLevel.github.io/_posts/activities/2020-09-01-Our-Xpixel-team-won-the-champions-in-Video-Temporal-Super-Resolution-tracks-in-the-AIM2020.md

 <p style="font-size:20px;width:100%;text-align:left" >

 Recently, prestigious conference in the field of computer vision, the European Conference on Computer Vision (ECCV), was held.
-Our Xpixel team won the champions in Video Temporal Super-Resolution track and fourth place in Efficient Super-Resolution track in the Workshop AIM2020.
+Our Xpixel team won the champion in Video Temporal Super-Resolution track and fourth place in Efficient Super-Resolution track in the Workshop AIM2020.

 </p>
 </center>